DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

-**Stephanie Rothenberg**’s artworks mix physical and virtual spaces to investigate new models of crowdsourced labor and the power dynamics between contemporary visions of utopian urbanization and real world economic, political and environmental factors.
+**Stephanie Rothenberg**’s artworks mix physical and virtual spaces to investigate new models of crowdsourced labor and the power dynamics between contemporary visions of utopian urbanization and real world economic, political, and environmental factors.
 She is Associate Professor at SUNY Buffalo.

 **Douglas Rushkoff** is the author of *Present Shock: When Everything